 Why Are Miles Subject to Blackout Dates?

 The reason airlines limit award availability is simple: They would rather sell seats for cash than miles.
-Most frequent flyer programs don’t tie the price in miles to the retail cost of a flight.
-Award pricing is usually determined by either the region of the world you want to visit or the distance you fly.
+Most frequent flyer programs don’t directly tie the price in miles to the retail cost of a flight, but some will use dynamic pricing with the cash price of the ticket potentially used as part of the calculation to determine the award price of a ticket.
+Depending on the mileage program, award pricing can also be determined by either the region of the world you want to visit or the distance you fly.

 For example, in a region-based award chart, it might cost 25,000 miles to fly round-trip from New York to Los Angeles.
 It doesn’t matter whether the cash price is $100 or $500, it would still cost the same 25,000 frequent flyer miles for that flight.
 To learn more about award pricing, check out the resource below.